nicehorse06/user-management-api/README.md

 # User Management API

-This API is built using FastAPI and is used for managing user information, including user creation and retrieval operations.
+This API is built using FastAPI, MongoDB, and Docker for managing user information, including creation and retrieval operations.

 ## Using Docker
 ``` sh